-Averaging closely spaced points within tolerance limits
+Averaging of closely spaced points within a tolerance

 Initial data